-- 9.1 Safeguarding children raises issues of confidentiality that must be clearly understood by all staff/volunteers in schools/academies. - 9.2 All staff in schools/academies, both teaching and non-teaching staff, have a responsibility to share relevant information about the protection of children with other professionals, particularly children's social care and the Police. - 9.3 If a child wishes to confide in a member of staff/volunteer and requests that the information is kept secret, the member of staff/volunteer will tell the child, in an appropriate manner to the individual needs of the child, that they cannot promise confidentiality and may need to pass the information on to help keep the child or other children safe. - 9.4 Staff/volunteers who receive information about children and their families in the course of their work should share that information within the expectations of the Academy's confidentiality policy and other relevant policies e.g. the safeguarding and safeguarding and child protection policy, SCSP inter-agency procedures.
+- 9.1 Safeguarding children raises issues of confidentiality that must be clearly understood by all staff/volunteers in schools/academies. - 9.2 All staff in schools/academies, both teaching and non-teaching staff, have a responsibility to share relevant information about the protection of children with other professionals, particularly children's social care and the Police. - 9.3 If a child wishes to confide in a member of staff/volunteer and requests that the information is kept secret, the member of staff/volunteer will tell the child, in an appropriate manner to the individual needs of the child, that they cannot promise confidentiality and may need to pass the information on to help keep the child or other children safe. - 9.4 Staff/volunteers who receive information about children and their families in the course of their work should share that information within the expectations of the Academy's Confidentiality Policy and other relevant policies e.g. the Safeguarding and Child Protection Policy, SCSP inter-agency procedures.